valinet/ExplorerPatcher/README.md

 # ExplorerPatcher

 This project aims to enhance the working environment on Windows.
+Link for more help: https://github.com/valinet/ExplorerPatcher/releases/latest .

 ## How to?